*An introduction to Redis data types and abstractions

 - Sets: collections of unique, unsorted string elements.

 - Hashes, which are maps composed of fields associated with values.
 Both the field and the value are strings.
-This are very similary to Ruby or Python hashes.
+This is very similar to Ruby or Python hashes.

-- Bit arrays (or simply bitmaps): it is possible, usign special commands, to handle String values like array of bits: you can set and clear individual bits, count all the bits set to 1, find the first set or unset bit, and so forth.
+- Bit arrays (or simply bitmaps): it is possible, using special commands, to handle String values like an array of bits: you can set and clear individual bits, count all the bits set to 1, find the first set or unset bit, and so forth.

 - HyperLogLogs: this is a probabilistic data structure which is used in order to estimate the cardinality of a set.
 Don't be scared, it is simpler than it seems...
 See later in the HyperLogLog section of this tutorial.

-It's not always trivial to grasp how these data types work and what to use in order to solve a given problem from the command reference, so this document is a crash course to Redis data types and their most used patterns.
+It's not always trivial to grasp how these data types work and what to use in order to solve a given problem from the command reference, so this document is a crash course in Redis data types and their most common patterns.